US STOCKS-Wall St flat as investors take stock after rally

 By Abhiram Nandakumar

-April 4 Wall Street was mostly flat in quiet trading on Monday as investors took a break from a recent rally, which helped indexes recover from a steep selloff at the start of the year.
+April 4 U.S. stocks were largely unchanged on Monday in muted trading as investors took a breather from a recent rally that helped indexes recover from a selloff at the start of the year.

-A 1.6 percent rise in Apple's shares was still not enough to drive indexes higher as investors awaited fresh catalysts following last week's encouraging data and Federal Reserve Chair Janet Yellen's cautious note on raising interest rates.
+Crude hovered near one-month lows as hopes that top oil producers would reach an agreement to help tackle a stubborn global glut faded.

+Investors have been skittish following U.S. Federal Reserve Chair Janet Yellen's comments last week urging caution on raising rates, which were in contrast with remarks made by some policymakers supporting more aggressive stance on rates.

 While the Fed's projections point to two rate hikes this year, traders expect only one, according to the CME Group's FedWatch program.

-Eight of the 10 major S&P sectors were lower, led by a 0.71 percent decline in the industrials sector.
+Seven of the 10 major S&P sectors were lower, led by a 0.62 percent decline in the consumer discretionary sector.

 Virgin America surged 42 percent to $55.28, after the airline agreed to be bought by Alaska Air for about $2.60 billion.
 Alaska Air shares were down 4.8 percent at $78.10.